-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Contrarian Ideas 2020 MJ (ETFMG Alternative Harvest ETF) XOP (SPDR S&P Oil & Gas Exploration and Production ETF) LQDH (iShares Interest Rate Hedged Corporate Bond ETF) Contrarian Idea: Cannabis Sector.
-Cannabis stocks got crushed in 2019, but underlying demand for medical cannabis, along with public acceptance of the idea, continued to grow.
-Contrarian Idea: Energy.
-The energy sector lagged in 2019, but if there is a rebound in growth, combined with a protracted dollar decline, energy could handily outperform in 2020.
-Contrarian Idea: Rising Rates.
-Bonds surged in 2019 and the broad consensus is for perma-low rates.
-But the Fed is now targeting higher inflation, and if growth rebounds, rates could easily move higher.
-12/31/19 MJ: -62.09% XOP: 41.80% LQDH: -0.76% SPY: 28.09% International Expo- sure IQLT - iShares Edge MSCI International Quality Factor ETF.
-VIGI - Vanguard Inter- national Dividend Appreciation ETF GSIE - Goldman Sachs ActiveBeta Interna- tional Equity ETF We all know that proper diversification is essential to both risk management and long-term outperformance, and while the outlook for the U.S. markets remains strong, proper diversification must be maintained for investors with long-term time horizons.
+Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Contrarian Ideas 2020 MJ (ETFMG Alternative Harvest ETF) XOP (SPDR S&P Oil & Gas Exploration and Production ETF) LQDH (iShares Interest Rate Hedged Corporate Bond ETF) 2020.
+12/31/19 MJ: -63.29% XOP: 58.22% LQDH: -0.52% SPY: 33.67% International Expo- sure IQLT - iShares Edge MSCI International Quality Factor ETF.
+VIGI - Vanguard In- ternational Dividend Appreciation ETF GSIE - Goldman Sachs ActiveBeta International Equity ETF We all know that proper diversification is essential to both risk management and long-term outperformance, and while the outlook for the U.S. markets remains strong, proper diversification must be maintained for investors with long-term time horizons.
 So, we've done a deep dive into the very overpopulated world of international ETFs and selected the few ETFs that we believe offer a superior combination of 1) Exposure to quality international companies, 2) Focus on developed economies (so this isn't about emerging markets) and 3) Are trading at an attractive valuation.
-1/14/2020 IQLT: 3.72% VIGI: 5.26% GSIE: -0.14% ACWX: -2.48% Opportunities in Small Caps IJR: iShares Core S&P Small-Cap ETF VBK: Vanguard Small-Cap Growth ETF XSLV: Invesco S&P SmallCap Low Volatility ETF The stock market has become extremely "top-heavy" with a few mega-cap tech stocks like AAPL, AMZN, MSFT, GOOGL largely driving market performance and being the difference maker in annual performance.
-While that's been a good thing for the last several years for many investors, the reality is that now they are also not as diversified as they should be on a market-cap basis.
-Proper diversification across multiple criteria (including market cap) is essential to long term outperformance and portfolio optimization, so it's always something we need to be focused on.
-But, to get a bit more tactical, after years of underperformance, there's a credible macro set up where small-caps can outperform in 2020.
-1/28/2020 IJR: 21.66% VBK: 5.32% XSLV: -3.41% IWM: 12.42% Finding Actionable Opportunities in the Biotech Sector IBB (iShares Biotech- nology ETF) SBIO (ALPS Medical Breakthroughs ETF) XBI (SPDR S&P Biotech ETF) What outperforms during a global health emergency like the Wuhan virus?
+1/14/2020 IQLT: 3.54% VIGI: 4.63% GSIE: -0.42% ACWX: -2.73% Opportunities in Small Caps IJR: iShares Core S&P Small-Cap ETF VBK: Vanguard Small-Cap Growth ETF XSLV: Invesco S&P SmallCap Low Volatility ETF many investors, the reality is that now they are also not as 1/28/2020 IJR: 26.63% VBK: 10.66% XSLV: -1.44% IWM: 18.58% Finding Actionable Opportunities in the Biotech Sector IBB (iShares Biotech- nology ETF) SBIO (ALPS Medical Breakthroughs ETF) XBI (SPDR S&P Biotech ETF) What outperforms during a global health emergency like the Wuhan virus?
 Historically, the biotech sector does, which rose 40% compared to 25% for the SPY following SARS in the early 2000s.
 But, investing in biotech is tough for an advisor.
 So, our goal for this Alpha issue was clear: Find the best biotech ETFs that today's advisors can actually allocate to.
-2/11/2020 IBB: 0.11% SBIO: -29.79% XBI: -16.34% SPY: 18.11%
+2/11/2020 IBB: 2.70% SBIO: -23.83% XBI: -11.05% SPY: 23.40%